project-sunbird/sunbird.org-docs/developer-docs/upgrading.md

 **Example:** `./restore_postgres.sh postgresql_backup_UTC-2018-10-25-05-14-53.txt`

-> **Note** Remember to keep the backups safe in another directory as the temporary folder - **/tmp** - will be cleared periodically by the operating system.
-If **/tmp/postgresql-backup** is removed by the operating system, ensure you create another backup directory and place the backup file in it before restore operation.
+> **Note:** Remember to keep the backups safe in another directory as the temporary folder **- /tmp** - will be cleared periodically by the operating system.
+If **/tmp/postgresql-backup** is removed by the operating system, ensure you create **/tmp/postgresql-backup** directory and place the backup file in it before restore operation.

 ### Backup Elastic Search

 To take a backup of Elastic Search databases:

-1. Run the following script to take the backup: `./backup_elasticsearch.sh`
-2. Note down the snapshot name as it will be required if you need to perform restore.
+1.Run the following script to take the backup: `./backup_elasticsearch.sh` 2.Note down the snapshot name as it will be required if you need to perform restore.
-3. Snapshot name will be displayed in screen after backup operation.
+3.Snapshot name will be displayed in screen after backup operation.
 Example: `"snapshot":"snapshot_31_10_2018061552"`

 > **Note:**
 > - Executing the command creates the backup file at **/etc/elasticsearch/backup**.